 To be recognised by Child Support, you both need to (i) get legal advice and (ii) obtain a legal certificate to attach to the agreement.
 Getting an agreement which is legally binding protects the parties involved.

 - If it's not binding, the agreement won't be recognised by Services Australia.

 - That means the government process would continue (if you're already in the system) or could be initiated by either party at any time (including calculation of arrears and ongoing payments).

 A binding child support agreement could be advantageous if you negotiate well.
-But, perhaps more importantly, it is excellent for creating positive work incentives.
-Each party keeps any extra income they are able to make (instead of giving some up via child support).
+But, perhaps more importantly, it helps create positive work incentives.
+Each party keeps any extra income they're able to make (instead of giving some up via child support).
 You may both be better off in the end (emotionally as well as financially).

 You can make a binding agreement whether you already have a child support assessment or not.
 It can be made for any amount that you and the other parent agree to.
 Your agreement may include payment of cash or non-cash items, such as school fees or health insurance.
 All parties to the agreement must get independent legal advice before making or ending a binding agreement.
 The legal advice you get must be from a legal provider.
 They must have been admitted by the Supreme Court of a state or territory of Australia and hold a current practicing certificate.